deargle/msbx5500-spring-2020/lab-6.md

 creating an alias for `heroku` command pointing to the full `docker run` command for the container, as above for `docker-compose`.

+## What do I do with my code, I want to shut down the GCP instance

+Commit your code to a git / github repo, silly!
+Do the `git init` thing from your GCP shell, create a new github repo to push to, add your remote, and fire the laser!

+Then, you can destroy your GCP instance. later, if you want to work on it again, you can spin up a new instance and do `git pull`, :tada:

 ## Using a more lightweight Docker basefile, based on Alpine instead of Ubuntu.